martona/clipp/README.md

 brew install martona/tap/clipp
 ```

-Otherwise, install from the [Mac App Store][app-store-mac] (the easy path — it stays updated automatically), or download the [Apple Silicon zip][mac-arm64-zip] directly: open it, and drag `Clipp.app` to `/Applications` then doubleclick to open.
+Alternatively install from the [Mac App Store][app-store-mac], or download the [Apple Silicon zip][mac-arm64-zip] directly: open it, and drag `Clipp.app` to `/Applications` then doubleclick to open.
 Clipp registers itself as a macOS background item so it can start with the system: use the Exit option in either the main app window or the menu bar menu to undo this.
-To use `clipp copy` / `paste` you probably want the app's binary (`/Applications/clipp.app/Contents/MacOS/clipp`) on your PATH (the Homebrew cask does this for you).
+To use `clipp copy` / `paste` you probably want the app's binary (`/Applications/clipp.app/Contents/MacOS/clipp`) on your PATH.

 ### iOS